kyro46/assInfotext/README.md

 ### Credits ###
-* Development for ILIAS 4.4+ by Christoph Jobst, University Halle 2014/2015/2016
+* Development for ILIAS 4.4+ by Christoph Jobst, University Halle and Leipzig